 Finally, we need to determine what happens when the SizeZ of the Gabled Roof is modified.
 Let’s leave the pitchAngle fixed and alter the SizeY.
 As it turns out, it is the same equation we added to the pitchAngle.

-As we can see, the decisions we make for how each parameter affects other is a design decision when the geometry we are describing has inter-dependent variables.
-It is up to us to create the behavior of the model based on our decisions of what should change when within the constraints of the geometry.
+As we can see, the decisions we make for how each parameter affects others is a design decision when the geometry we are describing has inter-dependent variables.
+It is up to us to create the behavior of the model based on our decisions of what should change when we are adhering to the constraints of the geometry.